Edlin: History

 Edlin was created by Tim Paterson in two weeks in 1980, for Seattle Computer Products's 86-DOS (QDOS) based on the CP/M context editor ED, itself distantly inspired by the DEC PDP-10 TOPS-10 EDIT text editor.

-Microsoft acquired 86-DOS and, after some further development, sold it as MS-DOS, so Edlin was included in v1.0–v5.0 of MS-DOS.
-From MS-DOS 6 onwards, the only editor included was the new full-screen MS-DOS Editor.
+Microsoft acquired 86-DOS and, after some further development, sold it as MS-DOS, so Edlin was included in v1.0–v6.22 of MS-DOS.
+From MS-DOS 6 onwards, the main editor included was the new full-screen MS-DOS Editor.
+On some distributions of 6.22, EDLIN was found on the supplementary tools disk instead of being installed by default.

 Windows 95, 98 and ME ran on top of an embedded version of DOS, which reports itself as MS-DOS 7.
-As a successor to MS-DOS 6, this did not include Edlin.

-However, Edlin is included in the 32-bit versions of Windows NT and its derivatives—up to and including Windows 10—because the NTVDM's DOS support in those operating systems is based on MS-DOS version 5.0.
+Edlin is included in the 32-bit versions of Windows NT and its derivatives—up to and including Windows 10—because the NTVDM's DOS support in those operating systems is based on MS-DOS version 5.0.
 However, unlike most other external DOS commands, it has not been transformed into a native Win32 program.
 It also does not support long filenames, which were not added to MS-DOS and Windows until long after Edlin was written.

 The FreeDOS version was developed by Gregory Pietsch.

 Usage

-There are only a few commands.
-The short list can be found by entering a ? at the edlin prompt.
+To start ediln from the DOS prompt, one would type the command "edlin" followed by the filename to be opened or created.
+Once the edilin prompt "*" appears. there are only a few commands for editing and a short listing of them can be seen by entering a "?" at the edlin prompt.

-When a file is open, typing L lists the contents (e.g., 1,6L lists lines 1 through 6).
+L - Lists (displays) lines of text. (e.g., 1,6L lists lines 1 through 6).
 Each line is displayed with a line number in front of it.